danielfdickinson/cupper-hugo-dfd-x/exampleSite/content/post/katex-math-typesetting/index.md

 title: "Katex Math Typesetting"
 date: 2019-03-28
 tags: [katex, math, typesetting, hugo]
+summary: "Enable Katex in the config file by setting the `katex` param to `true`.
+This will import the necessary Katex CSS/JS."
 ---

 Enable Katex in the config file by setting the `katex` param to `true`.
 This will import the necessary Katex CSS/JS.